-This can’t be the case as Paul describes the revealing of the man of sin (the beast) to be a future event, which is destroyed by the coming of Christ in 2 Thessalonians 2:1-12
+This can’t be the case as Paul describes the revealing of the man of sin (the Beast) to be a future event, who is destroyed by the coming of Christ in 2 Thessalonians 2:1-12.

 The Earliest Christian Writers Deny We Are In The Millennium

-Not only does the scriptures clearly state we are not currently in the Millennium but the earliest Christian writings outside the Bible state the case.
+Not only do the scriptures clearly state we are not currently in the Millennium but the earliest Christian writings outside the Bible state the case.

 The Ante-Nicene Fathers is one such collection of writings.